RekhaLeelara/RegExTutorial/gist-template.md

 ## Summary

-We will use the following regex for our tutorial and the examples provide more insights.
+We will use the following regex for our tutorial and the examples provide more insights and better to understand each of the types.
 /^([a-z0-9_.-]+)@([\da-z.-]+).([a-z.]{2,6})$/

 ## Table of Contents